Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

-Using the inhomogeneous energy estimate (\ref{Energy(s)}) with $v=\der_uz\cdot\del u$ and $f=i\proj_\disp \Op^\PM(\der_u\gamma_\Ext\cdot\del u)z$, we immediately obtain the desired estimate (3) for $k=1$ in the statement of Theorem \ref{Fundamental}.
+Using the inhomogeneous energy estimate (\ref{Energy(s)}) with solution $v$ and source term $f$ replaced by $\der_uv\cdot\del u$ and $i\proj_{\high} \der_u\Gamma_{\Ext}\proj_{\high}v$, respectively, we immediately obtain the desired estimate \ref{F3} for $k=1$ in the statement of Theorem \ref{Fundamental}.
 Indeed, with the explicit formula in Item \ref{F1}, we can even write down the explicit formula

 This finishes the proof for Theorem \ref{Fundamental}.